Off-shell Higgs production at the LHC as a probe of the trilinear Higgs coupling: Numerical analysis

 From the above it should be clear that inclusive single-Higgs and off-shell Higgs measurements should therefore be combined if one wants to exploit the full potential of the LHC in constraining the trilinear Higgs coupling through indirect probes.
 Performing such a combined analysis, we find for $\bar c_H =0$ the following 95\%~CL limits

 while for $\bar c_6 =0$ we obtain

 We add that the bounds~(\ref{eq:c6boundsall}) and~(\ref{eq:cHboundsall}) depend in a non-negligible way on the assumed total uncertainties.
 In this respect one should remember that in the case of the constraints arising from off-shell Higgs production in ggF production we have assumed total systematic uncertainties of $\pm 30\%$ and $\pm 15\%$ in our LHC~Run~3 and HL-LHC fit, respectively.
-We believe that these are conservative uncertainties.
+We believe that these are conservative uncertainties --- results for two additional more aggressive assumptions about the systematic uncertainties entering the HL-LHC off-shell Higgs analysis can be found in Appendix~\ref{app:HLLHCprojections}.
 In fact, given the steady progress in the calculation of massive higher-loop corrections to $pp \to ZZ \to 4 \ell$ (see~\cite{Agarwal:2020dye,Bronnum-Hansen:2021olh} for the latest theoretical developments) and in view of the fact that it is theoretically known of how to achieve NLO accuracy for ME-based discriminants~\cite{Alwall:2010cq,Campbell:2012cz,Martini:2015fsa}, it should be possible to put our naive estimates of theoretical uncertainties on more solid grounds.
 As can be seen from the left panel in Figure~\ref{fig:contours}, any improvement of our theoretical understanding of the $D_S$ distribution for $D_S \lesssim -3.5$ will notably increase the sensitive of off-shell Higgs measurements to modifications of the trilinear Higgs coupling.